-The current official scramble program is TNoodle-0.7.12.jar.
+The current official scramble programs is TNoodle-WCA-1.1.1.
 It generates high-quality scramble sequences for all the events of a competition at once.

 Important Notes for Delegates

-- Official competitions must always use the current version of the official scramble program.
+- Official competitions must always use a current version of the official scramble program (see Regulation 4f).

 - Delegates should download TNoodle to run it on a computer.
 They should not use TNoodle running on a public server (for security reasons).

-- Delegates must save all scramble sequences generated for an official competition, and send them with the delegate report (see Regulation 1c3a).
+- Delegates must save all scramble sequences generated for an official competition, and send them with the results (see the WCA Competition Requirements Policy).